tsnellgrove/dark_castle3/cleesh/doc.md

 control_panel.run_mach() is nearly done.
 It updates it's mach_state based on the return from portcullis_doesnt_open_result.result_exe() (which is the same as the existing mach_state) and then returns cmd_override (which by definition will always be False for tirgger_type == 'post_act_switch').

-The Machine has done its job! sore() and end() will be called next by app_main() as needed but the machine coding itself is fini!
+The Machine has done its job! score() and end() will be called next by app_main() as needed but the machine coding itself is fini!

 Naming Convention:
 All machines of class InvisMach have names ending in "_mach".
 For machines of class ViewOnlyMach or ItemMach this convention colides with the interpreter-based convention of object name = 'noun_verb'.
 The interpreter-based convention wins here and the '_mach' postfix is dropped for these machines (e.g. control_panel).